 If you don’t want to load the files directly or don’t want to manage the various dashboards for each distributor you can use an aggregator site like these options:

-- Draft2Digital distributes eBooks to various distributors same as above, plus to the list used by libraries, also using the epub format.
+- Draft2Digital distributes eBooks to various distributors (now converged with Smashwords) same as above, plus to the list used by libraries, also using the epub format.
 They do not require special formatting, so if you aren’t tech-savvy this is a good option.
 I do format my own files, so I don’t know how the output looks, but many have used this service with great results.
-They are also beta testing POD.
+They are also beta-testing POD.

 POD Printers for print on demand,

 - Amazon now uses KDP print for paperbacks and now have a beta program for hardcover.
 One dashboard to access your Kindle eBook and your print paperback.